-This kind of fundraising is not enough and new types of taxes are being imposed on the people.
-With each such tax increase, the cost of living of the people increases directly and indirectly.
+This kind of fundraising though is not enough and new types of taxes are being imposed on the people.
+With each such tax increase, the cost of living increases directly and indirectly.
 The prices of essential commodities are going up significantly.
 In effect, this is not an adornment of a declining democratic regime.
-It is advisable to reduce the tax burden as much as possible.
-Improve governance efficiency, infrastructure development and productivity.
+In such times, it is advisable to reduce the tax burden as much as possible as well as improve governance efficiency, infrastructure development, and productivity.
 Why is this not possible in our democracy?

 There is no significant difference in operational objectives when it comes to public sector service industries.
-It is the allotment to politicians and the strengthening of trade unions.
+It is ‘the allotment of positions to politicians and the strengthening of trade unions‘.
 The only difference here is service marketing instead of product marketing.
-The idea of democratic governance is that service is free.
-That is what bureaucratic arrogance implies.
+The idea of democratic governance then implies that service is free.
+That is what bureaucratic arrogance means.
 The policy is to accept if necessary.

-Black sand, red clay, granite, sand and clay are common mining materials.
+Black sand, red clay, granite, sand, and clay are common mining materials.
 Mining without clear regulations can cause environmental damage.
-These are sources of revenue for the local self-governing bodies if they control the mining of essential mining materials under the control and authority of the local self-governing bodies with legal provisions subject to clear rules and regulations to protect the environment.
-In this way the tax burden can be reduced.
+These are sources of revenue for the local self-governing bodies if they control the mining of essential mining materials under the control and authority of the local self-governing bodies subject to legal provisions and with the guarantee that the environment is protected.
+In this way, the tax burden can be reduced.

 Plans are effective when they are formulated in order of priority and implemented in a timely manner.
-The economy that the government receives is effective when it minimizes money laundering, waste of money, and waste of money.
+The economy that the government oversees is effective when it minimizes money laundering, wastage of money, and wastage of resources.
 For this, planning must be efficient.
 Neither of these exists in our democracy.
 Our democracy enjoins a general policy of formulating central and state-based plans and implementing them on a local basis with priority to local self-government institutions.
 No such projects are prioritized on a local basis.
-Even when finances are spent on development, no significant development activities are seen on a priority basis.
+Even when finances are spent on development, no significant development activities are overseen on a priority basis.

 Institute for Sustainable Development and Governance